Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Occupational therapists

 Occupational therapists help patients adapt to their illness or injury and relearn how to do everyday activities.
-An occupational therapist will work with you to set achievable goals which might include getting dressed and preparing your own meals or returning to work or driving.
-They will set up a treatment plan that will use a variety of tools and strategies to help you accomplish daily tasks safely and comfortably.
-You might practice walking with a special kind of walker, for example, or do exercises to improve your hand-eye coordination, or learn new ways to tie your shoes and organize your medication.
+An occupational therapist will work with you to set achievable goals.
+This might include getting dressed and preparing your own meals or returning to work or driving.
+They will set up a treatment plan that will use a variety of tools and strategies to help you accomplish daily tasks.
+You might practice walking with a special kind of walker, for example.
+Other examples include exercises to improve your hand-eye coordination, or learning new ways to tie your shoes or organize your medication.

 Occupational therapist assistants

 Our occupational therapists work with assistants who will help guide you through the activities included in your therapy plan.
-The assistants will teach you exactly how to use the tools and strategies recommended by the occupational therapist and keep track of your progress.
+The assistants will teach you how to use tools and strategies, and keep track of your progress.

 Speech-language pathologists

 Speech-language pathologists help patients who have difficulty speaking, reading, writing or swallowing.
-They will diagnose the problem and come up with an individualized treatment plan.
+They will diagnose the problem and come up with an treatment plan that is specific to your needs.
 The plan may include many different kinds of visual or verbal activities.
-Speech-language pathologists might get you to do tongue strengthening exercises, play matching games, write numbers in the air with your finger or complete a fill-in-the-blanks exercise, for example.
+Speech-language pathologists might get you to do tongue strengthening exercises or play matching games, for example.
+They might get you to write numbers in the air with your finger or complete a fill-in-the-blanks exercise.

 Communicative disorders assistants